 The initial 4 were recorded in 2019, and they were all updated, enhanced, and re-recorded in 2020.
-Since Introduction to AWS for Non-Engineers’s re-release a year ago, there have been over 30,000 students.
+Since Introduction to AWS for Non-Engineers’s re-release in April, 2020, there have been over 142,000 learners.

 This blog post contains affiliate links to LinkedIn Learning: Online Training Courses for Creative, Technology, Business Skills.
 This means that if you sign up for a LinkedIn Learning subscription or purchase any of my courses, I may receive a commission.
 Thanks for helping me keep lights on around the house! 😄 (They also have a 30 day free trial, so you’ll be able to take my courses for free to test them out!)

 LinkedIn Learning is an online learning platform with content in 3 categories: Business, Creative, and Technology.
 It was formally known as Lynda.com, founded by Lynda Weinman and Bruce Heavin.

 In 2015, LinkedIn purchased Lynda.com for $1.5 billion!
 In 2016, Microsoft purchased LinkedIn, and in 2017, Lynda.com was rebranded as LinkedIn Learning.

 It’s available through many library systems for free, and many companies also purchase subscriptions for their employees for career development.